Macy’s Emergency Scholarship Fund

 To be eligible to apply, students must meet the following requirements:

-- Must be a resident of Puerto Rico
+- Must be a resident of California, Florida, Missouri, New Mexico, New York, Ohio, Puerto Rico, or Texas

 - Must be enrolled full-time in an accredited college or university and in good standing